Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/download)" -- --arch=aarch64

-• If you need to install DataFlux Func on a server without public network access, you can download it on your local machine first, then copy the entire directory to the target machine using a USB drive or other mobile storage devices, or use the scp tool.
+• If you need to install DataFlux Func on a server without public network access, you can download it on your local machine first, then copy the entire directory to the target machine using a USB drive or other mobile storage devices, or using the scp tool.

 • If you need to install DataFlux Func on a server with public network access, you can download it directly on the server.